edchelstephens/upskilling/aws/elastic_cloud_compute(ec2)/security_groups.md

 - Rules are processed in numeric order until there is a match - Any
 - Stateless: return traffic must be explicitly allowed by rules.
 Just because there was an allow rule inbound does not automatically allow that same traffic to go outbound
 - Automatically applies to all instances in subnets associated with the NACL

+# Using security groups
+- Security groups are dynamic

+1. You can assign multiple security groups to an instance.
+This can be helfpul to combine certain configurations and get sine reusability from your security group definitions.

+2. You can change the security group(s) assigned to an instance at any time.

+3. Individual rules in your security group can be modified

+4. Any changes you make to the security group are applied immediately